 The shot will be tight, with dodgy legwear preferably cropped out.

 One of the main purposes of this piece the to camera is establishing club status.
 You’re looking for at very least "great", a largely meaningless word that can be applied from Premier to Isthmian League level.

 Then it’s all about relative scale.
-Leeds United, for example, are slowly being ground down from "massive" to "big" through accumulated signings.
+Aston Villa, for example, are slowly being ground down from "massive" to "big" through accumulated signings.
 Subtle shifts in wording can have serious effects on sanity.

 As you slide down the tiers, the vocabulary gets a little more creative.
 "Great history" can mean anything from beating Corinthians in an 1890 exhibition match to a giant-killing run to the FA Cup fourth round in 1986.
 "Family club" is when there’s no semblance of history worth citing whatsoever.
 Or anything at all.

 The most important thing to note is that this interview will contain nothing of significance or value.
 We all know this, but will keep analysing each utterance and facial expression anyway.
 Transfer windows are the premium time for simultaneous acceptance and denial, so it’s all totally fine.

 While the poor rabbit staring down the lens of a press officer’s DSLR camera might well be thinking anything from “how did my limited talent get me such heights?” to “at least I’m still getting paid”, it is absolutely not the time or place for such truthful reflection.
 What’s more, all efforts must be made to imply that the player would be willing to play for free.

 Though establishing a Magna Carta-like constitution for the welcome interview would be very much frowned upon, there is very much an accepted script to this show.

 Listen, new signing: we need to know exactly when you first heard about the club’s interest, and exactly how much thinking time you required subsequent to this pivotal moment.
 Keep a straight face and no one will hack your phone.